wp-plugins/enhanced-meta-widget/readme.txt

 = 2.2 =
 * Changed wording from _site admin_ to _dashboard_ in both the options and the links.
-* If dashboard is selected, the link will appear for all logged-in users, not just admins.
+* If display dashboard is selected, the link will appear for all logged-in users, not just admins.
 This allows non-admin users access to all settings for which they have permissions.
 * For admin, the link to the dashboard still appears at the top of all admin links.
 For non-admin logged-in users it appears just after _my profile_.
 * In the "Welcome, UserName" phrase, it is now an option to have the username link to the user profile.
 * Added Turkish (tr\_TR) language files